Many of the ideas that make our Constitution unique were born in Virginia.

 SOGI laws threaten individuals, business owners, and nonprofit organizations that want to live and operate according to their religious beliefs.

 And the Virginia Values Act is no different.

-But worst of all, the law threatens Bob with court orders forcing him to create artwork contrary to his faith, damages, attorney’s fees, and fines up to $50,000 initially and $100,000 per additional violation.
+But worst of all, the Virginia Values Act threatens Bob with court orders forcing him to create artwork contrary to his faith—in addition to damages, attorney’s fees, and fines up to $50,000 initially and $100,000 per additional violation.
 Altogether, these penalties could easily bankrupt Bob.

-Bob serves all people, he just doesn’t use his photography to promote all messages.
-That’s why, to avoid losing his business and facing possible bankruptcy, Bob decided to challenge Virginia’s SOGI law to ensure he could continue to operate his business consistently with his faith.
+Bob serves all people; he just doesn’t use his photography to promote all messages.
+That’s why, to avoid losing his business and facing possible bankruptcy, Bob decided to challenge the Virginia Values Act to ensure he could continue to operate his business consistently with his faith.

 The U.S. Constitution protects every person’s God-given right to free speech.
 That doesn’t just protect people from the government censoring their speech.
 It also prevents the government from forcing them to speak messages that go against their deepest beliefs.

-Not only that, but the Constitution and the Supreme Court have made it clear—as recently as two years ago in the Masterpiece Cakeshop decision—that the government cannot treat some people worse than others based on religion.
+Not only that, but the Constitution and the Supreme Court have made it clear—as recently as four years ago in the Masterpiece Cakeshop v.
+Colorado Civil Rights Commission decision—that the government cannot treat some people worse than others based on religion.
 But that’s exactly what’s happening in Virginia.
-Artists like Bob whose beliefs about marriage differ from the government’s are being threatened with punishment.
+Artists like Bob Updegrove whose beliefs about marriage differ from the government’s are being threatened with punishment.

 Artists should be free to choose the messages they promote.